ncatlab/nlab-content/pages/5/0/0/7/7005/content.md

 Extensionality principles like [[function extensionality]], [[propositional extensionality]] (where $X$ and $Y$ are [[h-propositions]], and univalence ("typal extensionality") are naturally regarded as a stronger form of _[[identity of indiscernibles]]_.
 In particular, the [[consistency]] of univalence means that in [[Martin-Löf type theory]] without univalence, one cannot define any [[predicate]] that provably distinguishes isomorphic [[types]]; thus isomorphic types are "externally indiscernible", and univalence incarnates that principle internally by making them identical.

-The name *univalence* (due to Voevodsky) comes from the following reasoning.
+The name *univalence* (due to Voevodsky, see [Voevodsky 14](#Voevodsky14) for etymology) comes from the following reasoning.
 A fibration or bundle $p\colon E\to B$ of some sort is commonly said to be *universal* if every other bundle of the same sort is a pullback of $p$ in a unique way (up to homotopy).
 Less commonly, a bundle is said to be *versal* if every other bundle is a pullback of it in *some* way, not necessarily unique.
 By contrast, a bundle is said to be *univalent* if every other bundle is a pullback of it in *at most one* way (up to homotopy).
 In the language of [[(∞,1)-category]] theory, a univalent bundle is an [[object classifier]].

 The univalence axiom does not *literally* say that anything is univalent in this sense.
 However, it is *equivalent* to saying that the canonical fibration over $Type$ is univalent: every fibration with _small_ fibers is an essentially unique pullback of this one (while those with large fibers are not, they are pullbacks of the next higher $Type_1$).
 For a description of this equivalence, see section 4.8 of the [[HoTT Book]] (syntactically) and [Gepner-Kock](#GepnerKock12) (semantically).